 If you come across an inaccuracy such as incorrect or missing weights & dimensions, wouldn’t it be nice to add that information yourself?
 Give the part a quick measure, enter in the dimensions, and send it out.
 Plus, you won't have to worry about bad data for that part ever again.

 But some catalogs are fixed in place, and users aren’t able to make changes.
 In this case, parts managers would have to estimate the shipping by hand and risk setting the wrong price.

 5. Ability to customize

 This is YOUR parts website.
-Your department should have as much control over it as possible.
+You should have as much control over it as possible.

-Not only that, but setting your own pricing and shipping can play a huge factor in your success online.
-Without control over those settings, it’s difficult to set balanced prices that are both profitable and competitive.
+Not only that, but setting your own pricing and shipping can play a huge factor in your success.
+Without control, it’s difficult to set balanced prices that are both profitable and competitive.